Chris-Tollan/run-tribe/README.md

 ## Agile Methodology

 - ### Overview
   Agile methodologies and principles were used when planning and creating this project.
 For the initital planning of this project I identified a number of features and split them into Epics with each epic then containing user stories of what user would look to be able to achieve when using each feature.
-During the development process I focussed on a specific Epic and then the user stories within that epic which I had recorded as GitHub issues and arranged on a kanBan board.
+During the development process I focussed on a specific Epic and then the user stories within that epic which I had recorded as GitHub issues and arranged on a kanban board.
 When I felt the acceptance criteria of each user story was met I marked them as complete on the board.
 This assisted with prioritising and the continuous management of the workload related to this project.

 ## Technologies Used